thangarajarvind/Red-Blue-Nim/readme.txt

 and ALSO with depth limited implantation.
 It accepts 4 arguments, namely in order: red, blue, player, depth.

-Description about the logic used for depth limited minmax is explained in the other document that is attached along with this submission.
+Description about the logic used for depth limited minmax is explained in the other document .

 The code structure has multiple function blocks, who's their description is given below: